10 of the Best Open Data Sources You Wish You Knew

 Think about your most significant data projects.
 Where did you spend the majority of your time?
 Was it collecting, curating, and engineering datasets?

-I recently spent a considerable amount of time researching US wildfire and forestry data to support an analysis and visualization series we're running to raise awareness of this year's troubling wildfire season.
+I recently spent a considerable amount of time exploring open data sources for research on US wildfire and forestry data to support an analysis and visualization series we're running to raise awareness of this year's troubling wildfire season.

 It's precisely the dataset I needed for my project, which got me thinking about datasets that I've either shared or received over the years that solved problems the same way Dr. Flaxman solved my wildfire data search.

-So I put out a call for the open data sources that people at OmniSci thought you should know.
-There are searchable repositories, individual datasets of note, and emerging data platforms.
+So I put out a call for the best open data sources that people at OmniSci thought you should know.
+This list of open data sources includes searchable repositories, individual datasets of note, and emerging data platforms.

-Chances are you know a few of these sources, but we hope you find something new and compelling to use in an upcoming project.
+Chances are you know a few of these public data sources, but we hope you find something new and compelling to use in an upcoming project.
 Here are their submissions.

 1. California Forest Observatory